-Most AI visibility tools query LLMs through developer APIs.
-The problem is that APIs skip web search, citations, retrieval-augmented generation, and personalization.
+LLM visibility monitoring falls into two categories that produce very different outputs.
+Most AI visibility tools still query LLMs through developer APIs, which skip web search, citations, retrieval-augmented generation, and personalization.
 The chat interface that 300 million weekly ChatGPT users interact with is a different product than the API.
-If you are measuring AI visibility through the API, you are measuring the wrong thing.
+If you are measuring LLM visibility through the API, you are measuring the wrong thing.
+Omniscient Digital's 23,387-citation analysis found only 11% of domains are cited by both ChatGPT and Perplexity, and Superlines' March 2026 analysis found citation volumes for the same brand differ by up to 615x between platforms.
+For a broader definition of the category, see what is LLM visibility.

 TL;DR